3 Tips For Creating an Effective User Flow

 Once you have their feedback, try to address the bottlenecks and areas of frustration using A/B testing.
 You can provide more than one alternative to fix a specific issue.
 A/B testing will help you choose the best possible solution with certainty.

-Creating a user flow is an ongoing process.
+Creating an effective user flow is an ongoing process.
 Consumers will use new entry points, your competitors will incorporate better user flow elements, and the web will also keep evolving.
 You will also need to keep optimizing your user flow regularly to stay relevant to these changes.

 You can ask your user the following questions: